 Legacy of the Atlantic slave trade lingers long after slavery was abolished.
 It extended to Asian continent (India, China, etc.), Oceania (Australia, New Zealand), South America (Brasil, etc.).

 Ethan B. Kapstein writes, “slavery and the global slave trade continue to this day; in fact, it is likely that more people are being trafficked across borders against their will now than at any point in the past.”

-“For years, racism has been defined by the violence of far-right extremists, but a more insidious kind of prejudice can be found where many least expect it – at the heart of respectable society, says Reni Eddo-Lodge in the long-read in Guardian.
+“For years, racism has been defined by the violence of far-right extremists, but a more insidious kind of prejudice can be found where many least expect it – at the heart of respectable society, wrote Reni Eddo-Lodge in the long-read in Guardian.